Motivation

 Likewise, it is a fallacy to consider pain a punishment and pleasure a reward.
 What makes something a punishment is that it causes pain.
 What makes something a reward is that it causes pleasure.
 Pain does not cause pain.
 Pleasure does not cause pleasure.

-Pleasure and pain are the experiences of changing motivation, not something we are motivated to pursue or avoid.
+Pleasure and pain are the experiences of changing motivation, not something that we are motivated to pursue or avoid.
 Value-knowledge is induced from pleasure and pain, in association with sensory and motor data.
 Value-knowledge is then used to generate value-judgments and intentions, which motivate complex behavior.

 These are the concepts I have introduced so far, and their relationships: